Evidence-based. Community-built.

 The board appoints the superintendent, sets policy, and employs principals.
 The conditions documented in sections 1–4 exist within that governance structure.

-• The school board extended the Superintendent's contract through June 30, 2028 — while the principal turnover, SPED reporting gaps, and capacity issues documented here were already part of the public record.[20]
+- The school board extended the Superintendent's contract through June 30, 2028 — while the principal turnover, SPED reporting gaps, and capacity issues documented here were already part of the public record.[20]
+It took the arrests of two employees on child sex charges for the board to ask for his resignation in June 2026.
+The resignation agreement, finalized Jun.
+20, 2026, provides pay and benefits through Jun.
+30, 2027.[63]
+Personnel actions are reactive; the board still lacks proactive policies.

 The governance question.
 Each section above documents a gap between ACPS's stated commitments and the public record.
 None of these gaps require new legal authority to address.
 Individual board members have responded to community outreach, visited schools, and engaged with families directly.
 The public record shows that engagement has not yet produced a policy vote, a published dashboard, or a binding commitment on any of the issues documented here.
 The board as a body has the power to act on all of it.
 Individual willingness to listen is not the same as a vote.
 A vote is what changes things.